icann/rdap-lookup-client/README.md

 You should have Node.js and an npm package manager in your development environment.
 The project is implemented using Angular.

-* Node 10.9.0 or later.
+* Node 18.19.1, 20.11.1, and 22.0.0 or later.
 To get Node.js, go to [nodejs.org](https://nodejs.org/en/)
-* npm pacakge manager 6.4.0 or later.
+* npm pacakge manager 10.7.0 or later.
 The [npm](https://www.npmjs.com/get-npm) is distributed with Node.js, which means that when you download Node.js, you automatically get npm installed on your computer.
-* Angular 8.x.x.
-If you're not familiar with Angular, go to [angular.io](https://angular.io) to learn all about Angular.
+* Angular 19.2.14 If you're not familiar with Angular, go to [angular.dev](https://angular.dev/) to learn all about Angular.
+* For Node and Angular version compatibility, go to [version compatibility](https://angular.dev/reference/versions)

 # Running the application

-After you clone this repository or download the ZIP of this project, go to the root directory of this project.
+After you clone this repository or download the ZIP of this project, navigate to the root directory of this project.
 Run the following commands:

 * `npm install` to download all the npm modules needed by this project